-- Use of the powered adjustable seating options may influence the stability of the wheelchair. - Only use the powered adjustable seating options when the wheelchair is on a flat surface!
+- Use of the powered adjustable seating options may influence the stability - Only use the powered adjustable seating options when the wheelchair is on a flat surface!
 Do Not attempt to operate any power seating option while positioned on an incline. - Please stay clear of any powered actuator while the component is in motion.
 Sunrise power mechanisms move over large ranges of travel.
-Users should be aware of their surroundings while components are in motion. - While driving this seating system in the reclined, elevated, or tilted position use caution. - Do Not attempt to operate any power seating option while this seating system is in motion. - Do not attempt to operate the lift or tilt power seating options around children. - Through programming it is possible to reverse the direction of all powered seating functions, ensure you know which direction your seat is going to move before operating. - Please be aware that the lift/tilt modules present a trap hazard.
+Users should be aware of their surroundings while components are in motion. - While driving this seating system in the reclined, elevated, or tilted position use caution. - Do Not attempt to operate any power seating option while this seating system is in motion. - Do not attempt to operate the lift or tilt power seating options around - Through programming it is possible to reverse the direction of all powered seating functions, ensure you know which direction your seat is going to move before operating. - Please be aware that the lift/tilt modules present a trap hazard.
 Make sure that during operation the lift/tilt modules are free from all clothing, hands, feet and other extremities, to prevent injury. - Do not drive on ramps or slopes with the seating in the elevated position.
-Before attempting to climb or descend a slope, return the wheelchair to a standard seated drive position, with the backrest upright. - This power system is designed to automatically reduce the maximum driving speed to a creep mode or stop when certain power seating limits are reached.
-Depending on the configuration of the chair there might be multiple creep speeds.
+Before attempting to climb or descend a slope, return the wheelchair to a standard seated drive position, with the backrest upright. - This power system is designed to automatically reduce the maximum driving speed to a creep and/or C-Me mode when certain power seating limits are reached.
+Depending on the configuration of the chair there might be multiple creep and/or C-Me speeds. - Before operating your chair in creep and/or C-Me mode, read all warnings and guidelines related to this feature.
+They will help in understanding how to reduce the risk of a fall or tip-over and how to identify environmental conditions that could affect your safety when driving while the chair is in creep and/or C-Me speed. - 1.
+When driving indoors or outdoors, in creep mode, it should only be used on flat, level, and hardscape surfaces. - 2.
+Driving in creep mode should never be attempted on uneven terrain like: gravel, grass, bumpy surfaces, uneven pavement, or hills. - 3.
+NEVER raise the seat when the chair is being operated in the proximity of any of the terrain types listed above, or on any uneven surface.